Atlantis-Software/offshore-sql/README.md

 You can then assign connection to models when extending them to Offshore.

+Last steps : load the collections then initialize offshore with the config object we created.

 ```javascript
 var Offshore = require('offshore');
 var Adapter = require('offshore-sql');